-The Vice-President (Student members of the Society are not eligible for this position.)
+Elected post of Executive Secretary (Student members of the Society are not eligible for this position.)

+All members of the Executive Committee should be a member of the Society in good standing at the time of their appointment.
 Those elected to the vacant posts will take up their positions at the end of January 2020.

 The British Society for Eighteenth-Century Studies seeks to create and support a diverse and inclusive community of researchers and scholars from all sections of society and warmly encourages applications to Executive Committee posts from members of under-represented groups.
 Our Equality and Diversity statement is available here: https://www.bsecs.org.uk/the-society/equality-and-diversity/.